Eyeing legacy, Cosby finds moments for wit as sex assault trial unfolds

-NORRISTOWN, Pa.
-(Reuters) - During his trial on sex assault charges, Bill Cosby has mostly remained silent in court and avoided reporters' questions.
+NORRISTOWN, Pa., June 9 (Reuters) - During his trial on sex assault charges, Bill Cosby has mostly remained silent in court and avoided reporters' questions.
 But when fans have called out to him outside the courtroom, the 79-year-old has responded with attempts at humor.

 Mugging in front of the cameras this week after a fan said it was her birthday, he asked, "How old?"